Optimize Your Sleep for Better Health

-In my last post on sleep we got into a ton of awesome tips for better sleep.
-Today we’re going to get even deeper into optimizing your sleep to improve everything from relationships, to productivity, to your ability to maintain a healthy body weight.
-We’ll take a more in depth look at how nutrition, gut health and sleep environment effect your the quality of your sleep and what you can do to improve it.
-I’ve aalso included a recipe for a relaxing reishi elixir you can enjoy as part of a healthy evening routine.
+This post is all about optimizing your sleep to improve everything from relationships, to productivity, to your ability to maintain a healthy body weight.
+We’ll take a more in depth look at how nutrition, gut health and sleep environment effect the quality of your sleep and what you can do to improve it.